rancher/docs/content/rancher/v2.x/en/cluster-provisioning/node-requirements/_index.md

 For information on how to install Docker, refer to the official [Docker documentation.](https://docs.docker.com/)

-> **Note:** Some distributions of Linux derived from RHEL, including Oracle Linux, may have default firewall rules that block communication with Helm.
+Some distributions of Linux derived from RHEL, including Oracle Linux, may have default firewall rules that block communication with Helm.
 This [how-to guide]({{<baseurl>}}/rancher/v2.x/en/installation/options/firewall) shows how to check the default firewall rules and how to open the ports with `firewalld` if necessary.

+SUSE Linux may have a firewall that blocks all ports by default.
+In that situation, follow [these steps](#opening-suse-linux-ports) to open the ports needed for adding a host to a custom cluster.

 ### Requirements for Windows Nodes